Rip Torn: Later career

 Following The Larry Sanders Show, Torn appeared in many comedic roles in films.
 He was also known for his voice work and did voice-overs for many animated films.

 In 2007 and 2008, he made five guest appearances on 30 Rock as the fictional chief executive officer of General Electric, Don Geiss.
 He was nominated for an Emmy Award in the category for Outstanding Guest Actor in a Comedy Series, but lost to Tim Conway, who guest-starred in the same sitcom.
 Torn's character was reportedly killed off as a direct result of his 2010 arrest, though Tina Fey denied this in a DVD commentary.
-Torn voiced the character of Hephaestus in the 2010 video game, God of War III.
+Torn voiced the character of Hephaestus in the 2010 video game God of War III.

 Torn also appears in the music video for the They Might Be Giants song "Can't Keep Johnny Down", from their 2011 album Join Us.

-In 2015, he reprised his role as Zed in a Men in Black safety video for Air New Zealand with rugby player Israel Dagg and singer Stan Walker.
+In 2015, Torn reprised his role as Zed in a Men in Black-inspired safety video for Air New Zealand with rugby player Israel Dagg and singer Stan Walker.

 Personal life

 Family

 Torn was married three times, and had six children and four grandchildren.

 His first marriage to actress Ann Wedgeworth lasted from 1956 to 1961.
 They had a daughter, Danae Torn.

 In 1963, Torn married Geraldine Page, and they remained married until her death in 1987.
 They had a daughter, actress Angelica Page, and twin sons: actor Tony Torn, and Jon Torn (an associate professor of electronic media and film at Northern Arizona University).
 Torn apparently delighted in the fact that the doorbell of their New York townhouse read Torn Page.

 Torn married actress Amy Wright in 1989.
-They had two children, Katie and Claire Torn.
+They had two children.